ErkanBarin/testoutgRPC/playwright-grpc-tests/README.md

 For actual production testing against t1, you would need:

 1. **Correct Proto Files**: The exact proto files used by the t1 environment (not our mock versions)
 2. **Matching Client Implementations**: Client code that matches the server-side service registration
 3. **Protocol Compatibility**: Ensure the gRPC protocol version matches between Node.js and Elixir
 4. **Valid Authentication**: Proper tokens and authentication mechanisms
 5. **TLS Configuration**: Appropriate certificates and TLS settings

+### Recommended Approach for Future Development

+Based on our testing, we recommend using the `@grpc/proto-loader` approach demonstrated in `exact_match_test.spec.js` for future development.
+This approach offers several advantages:

+1. **Dynamic Loading**: Proto files can be loaded at runtime without needing pre-generation
+2. **Flexible Path Resolution**: Better handling of import paths with the `includeDirs` option
+3. **Service Name Flexibility**: Can use the exact service names from the Elixir codebase
+4. **Easy Updates**: When proto definitions change, no need to regenerate stubs

 ### Current Status